-Here’s our advise on how to choose the best sunglasses for cycling!
+Here’s our advise on how to choose the best sunglasses for cycling in 2017!

-The Tour De France 2014 is here and is the biggest cycling event of the year especially here in Yorkshire as the first stage began in Leeds and finished in Harrogate, North Yorkshire (Covering 191km).
-Which is where we are based!
-It is the 101th Tour De France, and contestants will be travelling an outstanding 3,656 kilometres.
-Eye Protection is key to great performance whether if your in a competition or during training.
+The Tour De France 2014 was here, the biggest cycling event of the year especially here in Yorkshire as the first stage began in Leeds and finished in Harrogate, North Yorkshire (Covering 191km).
+Which was where we are based!
+It was the 101th Tour De France, and contestants travelled an outstanding 3,656 kilometres.
+Eye Protection is key to great performance whether you are competing in a competition or just training.